prabhagtec/Dog-Breed-Classifier/README.md

 saved_models - necessary models are saved in this folder

-bottleneck_features - related bottleneck features are available in this folder

 haarcascades- Xml file for OpenCv face detector class.

 ## Test Result